 top of page

-Our Volunteering Programs
+Our Placements and Volunteering Programs

 Giraffe Bonding

-Short Term Volunteering Program
+2-Week Volunteering Program

 Come and Volunteer with us for 2 weeks.
 Take part in important wildlife research and land management

-Duration- 14 Days
+Duration: 14 Days

-Cost- £1000
+Cost: £1000

 Click here for more information